roijohnkoch/game-library-app/README.md

 ## Getting Started

 ### Pre-requisites
-Before running the application, ensure you have the follow the steps in running the Games API:
+Before running the application, ensure you have followed the steps in running the Games API:

 - [Games API](https://github.com/merkle-ne-tools/games-api-roijohnkoch)